 NOTE: These instructions are intended for right-handed crocheters.
 If you’re left-handed, please see how to crochet left-handed for correct instructions.

 You only need a few materials to get started in crochet.
 To make your slip knot you are going to need:

 Yarn or Thread

 If you are going to be working from a crochet pattern then you should use the yarn and crochet hook outlined by the pattern instructions.
 If you are just working on learning crochet, then you might want to begin with a mid-size hook and yarn.
 A size G or H crochet hook and a worsted weight acrylic, cotton or wool yarn would be a terrific choice.
-Choose yarn that is not fuzzy and select a light color because that’s easier to work with when you are first learning to crochet and need to see the stitches.
+Choose a yarn that is not fuzzy and selects a light color because that’s easier to work with when you are first learning to crochet and need to see the stitches.